avivkeller/avivkeller/README.md

 2. The Yeti is often labeled “abominable,” but maybe it’s just misunderstood.
 After all, we’ve never actually met one—making it my favorite mythical creature.

-3. If your here, you probably already know what "dev" stands for :-)
+3. If you're here, you probably already know what "dev" stands for :-)

 ---